keenanhallas/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.

+Node.js is a JS runtime environment that lets you run JS outside of the browser.
+Express is a framework that runs on top of Node.js and makes setting up servers easier & more powerful, by, for example, allowing for routing.

 1. Understand and explain the use of Middleware?

+Middleware can be inserted anywhere in the chain of server routes to add new functionality that leads to more robust servers.

 1. The basic principles of the REST architectural style.

+Representational State Transfer, a suggested standard for communication across the web:
+1. Client to server interaction & separation
+2. Stateless
+3. Cacheable
+4. Uniform interface between components
+5. Layered system
+6. Code on demand

 1. Understand and explain the use of Express Routers.

+Express routes allow you to direct the normal flow through the server in more performative ways by having different routs handling specific URLs & requests

 1. Describe tooling used to manually test the correctness of an API.

+You can use something like Postman or Insomnia to send the exact requests you want, with a body, headers, or anything else that's needed, to test specifc endpoint individually.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.